-2. Ask God to open your heart to receive from someone else - a stranger with whom you talk or even a person you see, but don't have any interaction.
+2. Ask God to open your heart to receive from someone else - a stranger you talk to or even someone you see, but don't interact with.
 Blessings can come from others unaware.

 Write these suggestions on a piece of paper and tape it on the inside of your car, on the bathroom mirror, or in the kitchen where you can be reminded of simple ways to add a little holiness to your "to do" list for the day.